thomasvan/ubuntu18-magento-apache-php5/README.md

 ### Run the latest magento 2 on Ubuntu 18.04.1 LTS, including:
-- Shell In A Box – A Web-Based SSH Terminal - version 2.x
 - Apache 2.4.x
 - php-fpm 5.6.x
 - elasticsearch 2.4.6